 13.2.2 Net Available Interstate Service - The portion of each of the Company’s Interstate Transportation and Storage Services allocated to each Primary Pool remaining after deducting the portion of the same that the Company retains for operational purposes.

+13.2.3 Long Term Released Capacity – That portion of the Company’s Interstate Transportation and Storage Services which has been released to Marketers for a twelve month period or until the underlying contract expires, whichever is earlier pursuant to the allocation procedures set out in Subsection13.5.1, below.

 13.3 Dedicated Design Day Capacity